Jinniesss/VideoAnalysis/README.md

 _Jinnie 2023.7_

-> Mice behavior analysis on videos and data processed by DeepLabCut.
+> Mice behavior analysis on videos and DeepLabCut-processed data.

 ---
 **Pipelines**: